About US

 Message

-Since then, in the aircraft operation business, in addition to microgravity experimental flights, we have responded to customer needs in various fields that utilize aircraft, thereby contributing to the development of science and technology and the advancement of social infrastructure.
+Since then, in our aircraft operation business, we have responded to customer needs in a wider range of fields – including Earth observation, atmospheric observation, search, photography and filming, communications and broadcasting experiments, and disaster damage assessment – in addition to microgravity experimental flights, thereby contributing to the advancement of science and technology and the enhancement of social infrastructure.

-In the aircraft manufacturing business, in addition to repair work, we have expanded the scope of our service to include new aircraft assembly work, and under MHI, we play a role in the manufacture and repair work of aircraft for the Ministry of Defense.
+In addition, in the aircraft manufacturing business, we have expanded our scope of responsibilities beyond repair work to include the assembly of new aircraft, playing a role in the manufacturing and repair of Ministry of Defense aircraft under MHI.

 President and CEO